Kori166/IoD_Dashboard/README.md

 public/data/bristol_lsoa21_ward20_lookup.json
 ```

-Older files such as `bristol_imd.json` or synthetic CSV exports may still exist in the repository, but the current dashboard pages should use the consolidated JSON files above where possible.
+Older files, such as `bristol_imd.json` or synthetic CSV exports, may still exist in the repository.
+Where possible, the current dashboard pages should use the consolidated JSON files listed above.

-## Expected data contracts
+## Expected data formats

 ### `bristol_lsoa.geojson`

-GeoJSON `FeatureCollection` containing Bristol LSOA boundaries.
+This file contains Bristol LSOA boundaries as a GeoJSON `FeatureCollection`.

 Each feature should include at least one usable LSOA code field:

 ```json
 {